FeatureReductionCluster

 Since: ArcGIS Maps SDK for JavaScript 4.14

-• There's no such thing as clusters with a count of one.
-If a feature does not belong to a cluster, it is rendered by itself according the configuration defined in the layer's renderer.
-If you want individual features to be smaller than the smallest clusters (two or more features), then you need to adjust the size of the symbols in the renderer to sizes smaller than the clusterMinSize.
+• In the case of clustered points rendered with an auto generated cluster renderer, if you want individual features to be smaller than the smallest clusters (two features), then you need to adjust the size of the symbols in the layer.renderer to sizes smaller than the clusterMinSize.

 • The maxClusterSize and clusterRadius complement each other.
 If you adjust one, you should adjust the other (a larger maxClusterSize should have a larger clusterRadius).